syedmuhammadhasan/The-Hungry-Ducks/README.md

  _Low Resolution Scene (480 x 480)_ <br>

 # 3 Image Features
-We also render the variety of the same scene using our raytracer engine.
+We also rendered a variety of the same scene using our raytracer engine.
 ### No Reflection
 ![HighResNoReflection](images/highResWOReflection.jpg) <br>
 _High Resolution Scene Without Reflection_ <br>